Khadi: Origin

-In 1922, Mahatma Gandhi requested the Indian National Congress (INC) to start a khadi department.
-In 1924, due to a large amount of work, a semi-independent body All India Khadi Board (AIKB) was formed which liaisoned with the INC's khadi department at the provincial and district levels.
 In 1925, the All India Spinner Association (AISA) was formed comprising the khadi department and AIKB.
 Mahatma Gandhi was the founder of AISA.
 He made it obligatory for all members of the INC to spin cotton themselves and pay their dues in yarn.
 Gandhi collected large sums of money to create grassroots-level khadi institutions to encourage spinning and weaving which were certified by AISA.
 Handspun yarn was expensive and of poor quality, and weavers preferred yarn produced by mills because it was more robust and consistent in quality.
 Gandhi argued that the mill owners would deny handloom weavers an opportunity to buy yarn because they would prefer to create a monopoly for their own cloth.
 When some people complained about the costliness of khadi to Gandhi, he only wore dhoti, though he used wool shawls when it got cold.
 Some were able to make a reasonable living by using high-quality mill yarn and catering to the luxury market.
 Gandhi tried to put an end to this practice by threatening to give up khadi altogether, but since the weavers would have starved if they listened to him, they ignored the threat.
 In 1919, Gandhi started spinning at Mani Bhawan Mumbai and encouraging others to do so.
 He invented Patti Charkha, using a double-wheel design to increase speed and control while reducing size.
 In 1946, when huge funds were being spent on development for more productive charkhas, he recommended takli over charkha.